-- Running late/didn't have time to find a spot/had a test and didn't want to walk - Couldn't find any available parking places on campus - Lost or never received the ticket or e-mail notification of the violation - Only parked illegally for a short time/there were plenty of other spaces in the area - Handicap parking violations (handicap parking spaces may not be used for stopping, standing or temporary parking unless the vehicle displays a valid state issued disabled parking permit) - Ignorance of the regulations - Inconvenience of acceptable parking areas - Unread or misunderstood signs - Financial hardship - Could not put on flashers due to a weak battery (the poor condition of your battery is not an acceptable reason for not using 4-ways) - Equipment malfunction/breakdown/forgot to put 4-way flashers on
+- Running late/didn't have time to find a spot/had a test and didn't want to walk - · Couldn't find any available parking places on campus - · Lost or never received the ticket or e-mail notification of the violation - Only parked illegally for a short time/there were plenty of other spaces in the area - Handicap parking violations (handicap parking spaces may not be used for stopping, standing or temporary parking unless the vehicle displays a valid state issued disabled parking permit) - Ignorance of the regulations - Other violators were not ticketed/l've never been ticketed there before - Inconvenience of acceptable parking areas - Unread or misunderstood signs - · Financial hardship - Could not put on flashers due to a weak battery (the poor condition of your battery is not an acceptable reason for not using 4-ways)

-Mechanical problems should be reported to Campus Safety immediately, day or night.
+• Equipment malfunction/breakdown/forgot to put 4-way flashers on Mechanical problems should be reported to Campus Safety immediately, day or night.
 Appeals for citations issued to disabled vehicles will only be considered if there is evidence the student reported the problems to Campus Safety immediately and can produce proof repairs were made to the vehicle in question within a reasonable time frame of the citation.